 Wage garnishments are stopped by bankruptcy and you can keep all of your hard earned money.

 When you declare bankruptcy your trustee will notify your employer, your creditors, and the court that you have filed bankruptcy and that any wage garnishments in place must stop, and if a wage garnishment order is being contemplated it must cease as well.

 The only exception to this rule is garnishment of your wages by the Family Responsibility Office will not be stopped in bankruptcy.

 While bankruptcy has many positive impacts to your life and debt, there are certain cons to the bankruptcy process.

-In certain cases a consumer proposal might be a better choice than bankruptcy if you have a large salary;
+In certain cases a bankruptcy pro will indicate that a consumer proposal might be a better choice than bankruptcy if you have a large salary.

 Fortunately, for most debtors seeking debt relief, the bankruptcy pros far outweigh the cons of filing bankruptcy.